omid-mousavi/anime-generate/README.md

 # anime-generate
-I used public free API to use it with Django. this will generate a anime anytime you open the /home directory and etc..
+I used public free API to work with Django. this will generate a anime anytime you open the /home directory and etc..